Zombie1111/UnityDestructionSystem/Single-IterationNodeStressPropagationPaper.md

    - If `F <= TotalHeatForce * BendEfficiency`, offset `B` with `BendAmount * clamp(((TotalHeatForce * BendEfficiency) - F) / (BendStrength * sqrt(dot(Velocity, Velocity))), 0.0f, 1.0f) * Velocity;`.

 ## 4. Conclusion and Discussion
-The proposed algorithm has, in my tests, produced a stress distribution that resulted in visually appealing destruction and deformation for my Unity Destruction System project ([GitHub Repository](https://github.com/Zombie1111/UnityDestructionSystem)).
+The proposed algorithm has in my tests produced a stress distribution that resulted in visually appealing destruction and deformation for my Unity Destruction System project ([GitHub Repository](https://github.com/Zombie1111/UnityDestructionSystem)).
 Though the proposed algorithm produces a good stress distribution it is not physically accurate and there is room for further improvement (see sections 4.1 and 4.2).

 ### 4.1.
 Directional Node Strength
 Currently, the direction from node `A` to node `B` has no effect on the connection strength.
 This could potentially be resolved by multiplying `NodeStrength` with `dot((B - A) / (∣B - A∣), Velocity / ∣Velocity∣)`.

 ### 4.2.
 Integrated Deformation
 The deformation is currently computed separately after the stress has been propagated.
-This usually gives good enough results for smaller structures but may not for more complex structures.
-The deformation could, in theory, be integrated into the stress propagation with a few modifications.
+This usually gives good enough results for smaller structures but may not work for more complex structures.
+The deformation could in theory be integrated into the stress propagation with a few modifications.
 Here is a general outline:
-   - For each node, offset its 3D position by `Velocity * min(NodeStress / (Velocity * NodeMass), 1.0f)`
+   - For each node, offset its 3D position by `Velocity * min(NodeStress / (Velocity * NodeMass), 0.0f)`
    - For each node, get how stretched it is by comparing its offset amount with its neighbours.
 If the node streth amount exceeds max allowed stretch it breaks.

 ### 4.3.
 Distance Between Nodes